 Noah "Bud" Ogle Homestead

-You’ll find that the trail starts off at the Noah “Bud” Ogle homestead.
+On the way to Roaring Fork via Cherokee Orchard Road, you'll find Noah "Bud" Ogle homestead.
 This site dates all the way back to the late 19th century.
 The homestead is recognized by the National Register of Historic Places and is maintained by the National Parks Service.
 It is a classic example of a Southern Appalachian farm.Bud Ogle Cabin

 Today you'll find an original weathered cabin, barn and tub mill on the site.
 One thing that makes the homestead site unique is the barn.
 Though once common in the region, it is the only remaining four-pen barn in the park.
 Other historic sites in the Roaring Fork District include the Alfred Reagan Place, Ephraim Bales place and Jim Bales place.